-- The impact of COVID-19 on council tax and business rates receipts in 2021/22 has again been significant.
-The Authority has been notified by Durham County Council and Darlington Borough Council of forecast deficits on the council tax collection and business rates collection funds for 2021/22.
-The Authority's estimated share of the 2021/22 collection fund deficits is £0.519m. - The estimated deficits on the collection funds in 2021/22 of £0.519m will need to be included in the budget requirement for 2022/23.
+- 4 COVID-19 continued to impact on council tax and business rates receipts in 2022/23.
+The Authority has been notified by Durham County Council and Darlington Borough Council of forecast deficits on the council tax collection and business rates collection funds for 2022/23.
+The Authority's estimated share of the 2022/23 collection fund deficits is £0.243m. - The estimated deficits on the collection funds in 2022/23 of £0.243m will need to be included in the budget requirement for 2023/24.